lanshi17/mcp-sandbox/README.md

 ## Example Prompt
 ```
-I've configured a Python code execution environment for you.
+I've configured a Python code execution sandbox for you.
 You can run Python code using the following steps:

-1. First, use the "list_python_envs" tool to view all existing sandbox environments (Docker containers).
+1. First, use the "list_sandboxes" tool to view all existing sandboxes (Docker containers).
-   - You can reuse an existing container_id if a container exists, do not create a new one.
+   - You can reuse an existing sandbox_id if a sandbox exists, do not create a new one.
-   - To create a new sandbox, use the "create_python_env" tool.
+   - If you need a new sandbox, use the "create_sandbox" tool.
-   - Each sandbox is an isolated Python environment, and the container_id is required for all subsequent operations.
+   - Each sandbox is an isolated Python environment, and the sandbox_id is required for all subsequent operations.

-2. If you need to install packages, use the "install_package_in_env" tool
+2. If you need to install packages, use the "install_package_in_sandbox" tool
-   - Parameters: container_id and package_name (e.g., numpy, pandas)
+   - Parameters: sandbox_id and package_name (e.g., numpy, pandas)
    - This starts asynchronous installation and returns immediately with status

 3. After installing packages, you can check their installation status using the "check_package_status" tool
-   - Parameters: container_id and package_name (name of the package to check)
+   - Parameters: sandbox_id and package_name (name of the package to check)
    - If the package is still installing, you need to check again using this tool

 4. Use the "execute_python_code" tool to run your code
-   - Parameters: container_id and code (Python code)
+   - Parameters: sandbox_id and code (Python code)
    - Returns output, errors and links to any generated files
-   - All generated files are stored inside the sandbox container, and file_links are direct HTTP links for inline viewing
+   - All generated files are stored inside the sandbox, and file_links are direct HTTP links for inline viewing

 Example workflow:
-- Use list_python_envs to check for available sandboxes, or create_python_env to create a new one → Get container_id
+- Use list_sandboxes to check for available sandboxes, or create_sandbox to create a new one → Get sandbox_id
-- Use install_package_in_env to install necessary packages (like pandas, matplotlib), with the container_id parameter
+- Use install_package_in_sandbox to install necessary packages (like pandas, matplotlib), with the sandbox_id parameter
-- Use check_package_status to verify package installation, with the same container_id parameter
+- Use check_package_status to verify package installation, with the same sandbox_id parameter
-- Use execute_python_code to run your code, with the container_id parameter
+- Use execute_python_code to run your code, with the sandbox_id parameter
-- View execution results and generated file links (these are direct HTTP URLs, e.g. /sandbox/file?...)

-Code execution happens in a secure sandbox environment.
+Code execution happens in a secure sandbox.
 Generated files (images, CSVs, etc.) will be provided as direct HTTP links, which can viewed inline in the browser.

 Remember not to use plt.show() in your Python code.
 For visualizations:
 - Save figures to files using plt.savefig() instead of plt.show()